logigearcorp/docs.testarchitect.com/content/user-guide/controller-management/controller-settings/_index.md

 -   **Exit**: Terminate controller services and all harnesses run by that controller.

-**Restriction:** Keyboard shortcuts for the playback toolbar are not supported on the Linux platform.
+{{<restriction>}} Keyboard shortcuts for the playback toolbar are not supported on the Linux platform.
 For the full list of TestArchitect-supported keyboard shortcuts, refer to the [Table of keyboard shortcuts](/TA_Help/Topics/Support_Hotkey.html).